Dysport abobotulinumtoxinA logo

 Patients/caregivers are required to sign the Dysport Patient Authorization Form every 3 years, or sooner if required by state law, to give the Patient Access Specialists at IPSEN CARES permission to access the patient’s personal health information in order to help with treatment.
 The form can be signed and submitted online, or by downloadable PDF, which must be printed, filled out, signed, and faxed.

-To learn more about IPSEN CARES, visit www.ipsencares.com
+To learn more about IPSEN CARES, visit www.ipsencares.com or contact directly.

 National Dysport Coverage Overview*

-*Data provided by Breakaway Partners Essentials and current as of February 2021
+*Data provided by Breakaway Partners Essentials and current as of August 2023

-+Includes Managed and State Medicaid
+Includes Managed and State Medicaid

 Patient Resources